Skip to content

 Flood recovery

-We continue to work closely with town and parish councils, ward members, the Environment Agency and emergency services as part of our established flood risk management strategy.
+We work closely with town and parish councils, ward members, the Environment Agency and emergency services as part of our established flood risk management strategy.
 Where groundwater levels are high, large areas of land remain saturated until the water subsides naturally.

-In some areas, local surface water flooding can be expected during extreme weather events and it is increasingly important that Communities take appropriate action when river alerts are issued by the Environment Agency.
+In some areas, local surface water flooding can be expected during extreme weather events and it is increasingly important that communities take appropriate action when river alerts are issued by the Environment Agency.
 Our assessments of any damage caused to the highway network in flood and adverse weather events means that recovery work can range from whole scale reconstruction of parts of the highways, to more minor damage repairs and clear up operations (additional gully emptying, jetting and road sweeping etc), where required.

 Highway drainage improvements